G1Tjw/wordquiz/README.md

 - WordQuiz is a simple CLI program written in C.

-- This project was created to study words.
+- This project was created to study English words.

 - There are four word books depending on the number of words, and you can choose from these to take the test.